-- GenOM ALVA Summer Research »
+- GenOM ALVA Summer Research (For Graduating Seniors) »

-- The ALVA program is a wonderful opportunity for incoming freshman, who are attending the University of Washington Seattle campus, to spend the summer performing research in a genomics related field.
+- The ALVA program is a wonderful opportunity for incoming freshman, who will be attending the University of Washington Seattle campus, to spend the summer performing research in a genomics related field.
 The nine week residential program provides students with a close knit community while also providing them with training in ethics, math, chemistry and laboratory techniques.